AdobeDocs/experience-manager-learn.en/help/forms/storing-retrieving-form-data/part6.md

 ---
-title: Storing and Retrieving Form Data from MySQL Database
+title: Storing and Retrieving Form Data from MySQL Database - Deploy
 description: Multi-Part tutorial to walk you through the steps involved in storing and retrieving form data
 feature: Adaptive Forms
 topic: Development